 Provide administrative support — filing, copying and collating forms.
 Volunteers may assist nurses with basic care such as serving and collecting patient meal trays, transporting patients, making beds and running errands.
 Volunteers must attend a Nursing Training Session before volunteering in a hospital unit.
 Volunteers must be self-directed and able to work independently.

-Volunteers visit adult hospital units to provide complimentary newspapers to patients and family members.
+Visit adult hospital units and provide complimentary newspapers to patients and family members.
 This position involves extensive patient contact.

 Volunteers sing or play instruments to comfort patients at the bedside.